Love’s Labour’s Lost

 Movement Director

 Charlotte is a movement director from York.
-Her recent credits include Sleep Pirates (2022) and A Midsummer Night’s Mischief (2023) for Hoglets Theatre Company, as well as Choreographer for the York Maze summer seasons (2023–2025) and Hallowscream Stage Shows (2023–2025).
+Her recent credits include Sleep Pirates (2022), A Midsummer Night’s Mischief (2023) for Hoglets Theatre Company, and last year’s The Taming of the Shrew, as well as Choreographer for the York Maze summer seasons (2023–2025) and Hallowscream Stage Shows (2023–2025).
 Charlotte is delighted to be bringing her passion for storytelling through movement to this vibrant production.

 Kathryn Corlett